-What you can expect from us
+03 What you can expect of us

-When doing business Transport agencies are expected to ensure there is accountability and in doing so staff and, where relevant, people working on behalf of a Transport agency are expected to:
+When doing business, Transport agencies are expected to ensure there is accountability and in doing so staff and where relevant, people working on behalf of a Transport agency are expected to:

-- comply with NSW Government and Transport agency policies and procedures including the Transport Code of Conduct, the Transport Conflicts of Interest Policy - Personal Interests, Secondary Employment, Gifts and Benefits and Procurement policies and procedures - behave honestly and with integrity - be transparent and unbiased in their treatment of all proponents and suppliers - protect and use Transport agency resources in a proper (i.e. efficient, effective, economical and ethical) manner - achieve value for money (noting this does not always mean the lowest price) - be accountable for their official decisions and actions and be open in business dealings, subject to commercial-in-confidence, security, and privacy considerations - respond promptly to reasonable requests for advice and information and not disclose confidential or proprietary information - provide accurate and reliable information to assist commercial suppliers and partners fulfil their obligations - not call for tenders unless there is a firm intention to proceed to contract at the time of making the call - avoid, declare and manage situations where private interests conflict, or could be perceived to conflict, with official duty - not solicit, for themselves (or for any other person) any remuneration, gift, reward, incentive or benefit - report unethical conduct to an appropriate authority.
+- comply with NSW Government and Transport agency policies and procedures including Transport's policies and procedures on conflict or interests, secondary employment, gifts and benefits and procurement - behave honestly and with integrity - be transparent and unbiased in their treatment of all proponents and suppliers - protect and use Transport agency resources in a proper (i.e. efficient, effective, economical and ethical) manner - achieve value for money (noting this does not always mean the lowest price) - be accountable for their official decisions and actions and be open in business dealings, subject to commercial-inconfidence, security, and privacy considerations

+- respond promptly to reasonable requests for advice and information and not disclose confidential or proprietary information - provide accurate and reliable information to assist commercial suppliers and partners fulfil their obligations - not call for tenders unless there is a firm intention to proceed to contract at the time of making the call - avoid, declare and manage situations where private interests conflict, or could be perceived to conflict, with official duty - not solicit, for themselves (or for any other person) any remuneration, gift, reward, incentive or benefit - report unethical conduct to an appropriate authority.